CHAPTER TEN: SUMMARY OF KEY POINTS AND RECOMMENDATIONS

 - The states which had opened markets for retail

-but difficulty in creating market conditions that allow small commercial
+difficulty in creating market conditions that allow small commercial and

-and residential customers to be served.
-The market has also been
+residential customers to be served.
+The market has also been characterized by

-characterized by private deal-making and non-transparent pricing which
+private deal-making and non-transparent pricing which prevent market forces

 - Early common problems in the open-market states indicate certain key